vbaconnet-ledger/developer-portal/_docs/nano-app/support-maintenance-requirements.md

 ## Support

 Ledger does not provide support for third party applications.
-It is required for third party teams to provide and host a complete tutorial that will guide users before the app is released on the Ledger Manager.
+Third party teams must host a complete tutorial to guide users before the app is released on the Ledger Live Manager.
 Please follow the [documentation-requirements](../documentation-requirements)

-Along with your publication request, app sources and tutorial, please provide information that will allow the Ledger support team to redirect users to relevant support resources:
+Along with your tutorial, please provide information that will allow the Ledger support team to redirect users to relevant support resources:
-- Identity: Name, Surname, Legal Entity
 - Point of Contact: URL, email address, phone number

 If you use community channels for support, you must ensure that it is moderated.